Stephen Blyth

-Stephen James Blyth is a British mathematician and academic.
-Since October 2022, he has been Principal of Lady Margaret Hall, Oxford.
+Stephen James Blyth (born September 1967) is a British mathematician and academic.
+From October 2022 to September 2025 he was Principal of Lady Margaret Hall, Oxford.
 He had been Professor of the Practice of Statistics at Harvard University since 2012, and was also chief executive officer of the Harvard Management Company between January 2015 and July 2016.

 Biography

-Blyth matriculated into Christ's College, Cambridge in 1985 to study the Mathematical Tripos.
+Blyth matriculated into Christ's College, Cambridge, in 1985 to study the Mathematical Tripos.
 He graduated with a first class honours Bachelor of Arts (BA) degree, and was the 3rd wrangler in that year.
 He then moved to the United States, where he studied statistics at Harvard University.
 He was awarded a Master of Arts (AM) degree in 1989.
 His doctoral dissertation was titled "Local Regression Coefficients and the Correlation Curve" and his advisor was Kjell Doksum.
 His Doctor of Philosophy (PhD) degree was awarded in 1992.